prakhar-pal/redux-form-bootstrap/README.md

 #### `label?: any`
     refers to valid JSX that appears on top of the respective form field.
 #### `noLabel?: boolean`
     whether to show label, the string prop.
 It is a master check, meaning even if label is present, if noLabel is defined then that behaviour will take precedence.
-#### `handleSave?: Function`
+#### `filter?: Function`
-    function provided by consumer component, to dictate saving behaviour.
+    function to be provided by consumer component, to dictate saving behaviour.
 #### `onSave?: Function`
     informs the consumer component when the value in store changes.
-This is only done when it is changed via the wrapper component, if it is changed via redux-form's functions, it WILL NOT relect those changes.
 #### `outermostClass?: string`
     a string, consisting of CSS classes separated by space.
-#### ``
+#### `fieldClass?: string`
+     a string, consisting of CSS classes separated by space.
 #### `disabled?: boolean`
     to disallow change in current form field.